Create a bot

 All bots created using the Microsoft Bot Framework are configured and ready to work in Microsoft Teams.

-See the Bot Framework Documentation for general information on bots.
+For more information, see Bot Framework Documentation for general information on bots.

 Create a bot for Microsoft Teams